Agemonia/Agemoniafaq/index.md

 **If a Hero Book City Activity says that other heroes may join, does it require a City Activity point/token from each hero?** Yes.

+**Night at the Guivren (Level 2+): This Service at the Ravenous Guivren appears in the app but not in the Campaign book?** Night at the Guivren is a small physical expansion add-on that adds some more options at the Ravenous Guivren.
+You can still use the service even if you don't have the physical components, all you need is to print this one item card for it: [The Snake Card](https://boardgamegeek.com/filepage/302499/night-at-the-guivren-the-snake-card).

 **Level 3/4/5 Location H:** <span class="hidden">**Can you disenchant illegal rare items?** Yes, they're quite happy to rid Agemonia of such things.</span>

 **Level 3/4/5 Location L:** <span class="hidden">**Is the ‘Service: The Archive Vault’ supposed to be a solo or group activity?** The whole group may participate.</span>